behemot-biz/crop-calendar/README.md

 **Solution**: The function was updated to include a validation check that ensures only positive numbers are accepted.

 #### 2. Bug in `get_selected_plants():` Accidental Indentation of the Return Values
-**Issue**: In the get_selected_plants() function, an accidental indentation of the return statement caused the function to not return the expected values in certain conditions, leading to unexpected behavior.
+**Issue**: In the get_selected_plants() function, an accidental indentation of the return statement caused the function to not return the expected values in certain conditions, leading to unexpected behaviour.

 **Solution**: The indentation of the return statement was corrected to ensure the function returns the expected values correctly.